“A powerful piece.” —David Pearce

 I do not intend to encourage the idea of ending indiscriminately the lives of others or one’s own life, nor do I advocate the idea of the “button of the destruction of the universe”, although an empty world would be better.
 Even if lives have a clearly negative net worth, and deaths would be without suffering, there are many reasons why it’s a bad idea to try to finish lives systematically.
 With “ending lives systematically” I mean lives of a large group of individuals: those who fulfill certain characteristics, for example, belonging to one, several or all sentient species, perhaps also human, so that individuals are considered statistically, and not individually.
 It is not a good idea.
 What I intend to do fundamentally is to promote the idea that suffering is very relevant, and that ending extreme suffering is the most relevant of all.
 We need to stop extreme suffering, but not in any way.

 What are the reasons why it is a bad idea to try to systematically terminate lives whose future net worth is predictably very negative?
 There is a first group of motives that I consider to be intuitive, related to the respect for individual freedom, or to seek the convergence of different value systems, as well as the indecision to do something that may be totally contrary to our most basic impulses (for example, our most basic impulses of survival or empathy).
-Another second group of motives would be practical, such as avoiding social alarm, and generally avoiding a greater evil -such a mistake that leads to disaster-, or that is, simply, technically or politically difficult to do, if not impossible.
+Another second group of motives would be practical, such as avoiding social alarm, and generally avoiding a greater evil -such a mistake that leads to disasters-, or that is, simply, technically or politically difficult to do, if not impossible.

 There is a third group of motives, perhaps unintuitive but logical, based on the consequences of our actions.
 On the one hand and on a “short-term” basis, humanity is demonstrating its ability to end all suffering as it is demonstrating its ability to end all forms of life, for example with nuclear war.
 But to do so, humanity must exist.
 In particular, the voluntary human extinction movement would be one of the worst possible ideas in this sense, as it would leave the rest of sentient animal species in a world full of suffering.

 On the other hand, and in the “long term”, the disappearance of all sentient life would only delay the problem, since foreseeably evolution would open up again, creating new sentient beings in an endless cycle.
-This is in my opinion the definitive argument against the “button of the destruction of the universe”, and is the reason why it is interesting that humanity continues to exist in general, and effective altruists in particular: someone has to take care to ensure to avoid future suffering, somehow building an earthly paradise.
+This is, in my opinion, the definitive argument against the “button of the destruction of the universe”, and is the reason why it is interesting that humanity continues to exist in general, and effective altruists in particular: someone has to take care to ensure to avoid future suffering, somehow building an earthly paradise.

 Why do I say that ending extreme suffering is the most relevant of all?
 As explained by the Organisation for the Prevention of Intense Suffering: “Suffering is rarely if ever a good thing in itself, even though it can lead to personal growth and sometimes allow us to appreciate happiness that follows it even more.
 But the intense suffering of torture or certain chronic diseases can make life literally unbearable.
 This suffering, which cries out to be relieved, is on a whole different level, and it makes minor forms of suffering pale in comparison.
 There is nothing else that has greater urgency than preventing or relieving the intense suffering of sentient beings.”

 That is why I defend euthanasia, assisted suicide and palliative care whenever there is intense suffering that does not lead to a greater good.
 We are all going to die and if we find ourselves in an irreparable situation, it does not make any sense to extend our lives by a few weeks or months, not even a few years, if this is going to add much suffering to our lives.
 It will always be better to live a little shorter life, but with less suffering.
-For the same reason I also call for responsibility on the issue of reproduction.
+For the same reason, I also call for responsibility on the issue of reproduction.
 Bringing new lives into the world without being able to ensure that they will be happy, not just these children, but the children of their children and so on, does not seem like a good idea.

 I would like to thank reviewers for their insightful comments on the paper, as these comments led me to an improvement of the work: Imma Six, Raúl Mella, Patri Pérez, Jonathan Leighton and Octavio Muciño.